MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Events.md

 ### **playerJoin**
 `read-only playerJoin: PlayerJoinEventSignal;`

 This event fires when a player joins a world.
+See also playerSpawn for another related event you can trap for when a player is spawned the first time within a world.

 Type: [*PlayerJoinEventSignal*](PlayerJoinEventSignal.md)